What do you sell? Prints or actual, three-dimensional artwork?

 Don’t worry, we guarantee your artwork will arrive in undamaged condition.
 Please click here for full details and instructions on how to report and return damaged artwork.

 What if I change my mind – can I return the pieces ?

 We want to ensure that you are thrilled with your purchase.
 If for any reason you are not, pieces can be returned for exchange.
 Please note:

 a.
 The artwork must be returned in original, re-sellable condition within 30 days of purchase and must be pre-authorized by our office.
 Please call (503) 990-8132 or [email protected] return authorization.
 Artwork that is returned in less than sellable condition will be charged a re-frame fee.

 b.
 In the case of dissatisfaction for any reason (except in the case of artwork arriving damaged), return shipping costs are the responsibility of the purchaser.
-However, we will ship the replacement piece of your choice that is of equal or greater value to you free of charge.

 c.
 Credit is awarded once the piece(s) arrive in our studio and the condition is verified.

 All of our mineral and fossil pieces can ship anywhere in the world with no additional documentation needed.
 Most organisms (i.e. birds, shells, insects, etc.) can also be exported – but because we only work with properly permitted specimens and every shipment which enters or exits the U.S. must be inspected by U.S. Fish and Wildlife, there are additional steps to the ordering process and approximately $200 in handling, storage and inspection fees which apply to each export shipment.
 This is per shipment not per item – so the purchase of multiple items at once will amortize this cost.
 Please contact our office for more information on shipping internationally.